benhowell/benhowell.github.com/_drafts/java-scripting-plugin-framework.md

 import javax.script.ScriptEngineManager;
 import javax.script.ScriptException;

 /**
- ScriptManager allows execution of scripts such as JavaScript and Python Ruby, Groovy, Judoscript, Haskell, Tcl, Awk and PHP amongst others.
-Java8 supports over 30 different language engines.

- This implementation uses dynamic invocation of individual functions and objects within scripts using Invocable where available, and where not available, implements a graceful fallback strategy to compilation of script (if available) and passing the function name to execute to the script.
- Where neither Invocable nor Compilable are available, scripts are interpreted each time they are run.

- We can expose our application objects as global variables to a script.
-The script can access each variable and can call public methods on it.
-The syntax to access Java objects, methods and fields is dependent on the scripting language used.

- We can pass any object, value or variable to the script using the following:
- ScriptManager.setParameter("parameterName", Object);

- We can access any object, value or variable passed to or created by the script itself from java using the following:
- ScriptManager.getParameter("parameterName");
- */

-/**
  * Created by Ben Howell [ben@benhowell.net] on 22-May-2014.
  */

 public class ScriptManager {

   private ScriptEngineManager manager;